 - Some trend reporting possible with previous cycles

-- Consists of all teachers teaching regular school subjects at each sampled school
+- Comprises all teachers teaching regular school subjects to the students in the target grade at each sampled school.

 Multistage (two stage) cluster sampling